ONSdigital/census-rm-deploy/README.md

 * Changes to our k8s manifests in [`census-rm-kubernetes`](https://github.com/ONSdigital/census-rm-kubernetes).

 * New builds for the `latest` tag for the RM service docker images.
-On being triggered by a new image build it runs the config apply to ensure the config is in line with master, then runs `kubectl patch` for the nesity built images deployment giving them a timestamp and image digest label.
+On being triggered by a new image build it applies the config to ensure it is in line with master, then runs `kubectl patch` for the newly built image deployments giving them a timestamp and image digest label.
 This causes kubernetes to re-pull the latest image and bring up new pods while we are using `imagePullPolicy: Always`.

 #### How to fly
 Create a secrets YAML file containing the required configuration: